Laws of Australian rules football: Restart

 After a goal, the game restarts with another centre bounce.
-If a behind is scored, the opposing team receives the ball and must kick from inside the goal square inside the 50 metre arc.
+If a behind is scored, the opposing team receives the ball and can kick from inside the goal square.
+The player also gets to choose whether they will "play on" which can be announced by running out of the goal square.

 Officiation

 Umpires

-The game is controlled by a number of field umpires (at elite level, three), two boundary umpires (now four at elite level) whose main job is to conduct throw-ins when the ball leaves the field of play and two goal umpires who judge which scores are recorded, and are the official score-keepers of the game.
+The game is controlled by a number of field umpires (at elite level, four), two boundary umpires (now four at elite level) whose main job is to conduct throw-ins when the ball leaves the field of play and two goal umpires who judge which scores are recorded, and are the official score-keepers of the game.
 In addition, there are two emergency umpires, one to replace an injured field umpire and one to replace an injured goal umpire.
-Each of the eleven umpires may report players, but only field umpires may award free kicks.
+Each of the twelve umpires may report players, but only field umpires may award free kicks.

 In addition to these umpires, some leagues, like the AFL, also have a Steward who monitors interchanges and substitutions to ensure they are being conducted properly.

 Historically, all umpires have worn white, but most competitions have changed this now to ensure that umpire uniforms do not clash with team uniforms.
 Historically, the field umpires and boundary umpires have worn white short-sleeved shirts and white shorts, while goal umpires wore a white coat, white broad-brimmed hat and black trousers.
 Today, goal umpires wear the same short-sleeved shirts as the other umpires and a peaked cap, but retain the black trousers.
 Goal umpires also have white flags which are waved to signal scores.
 In the AFL since 2017, umpires can wear either Green, Blue or Dark Grey kits.